-- -construction of removable and functional appliances, wire bending, and treatment of different types of malocclusion on typodont. - -evaluate the treatment effect of specific mechanics as related to each technique.
+The aims of the course are to provide skill in -construction of removable and functional appliances, wire bending, and treatment of different types of malocclusion on typodont. -evaluate the treatment effect of specific mechanics as related to each technique.

-- -design and construct removable and functional appliances - -apply fixed appliances for correction of various malocclusions - -evaluate the treatment effect of specific mechanics and its side effect

-Practical exercises for competent to: construct of removable and functional appliances; wire bending and treatment on typodont for different types of malocclusions with various fixed appliance techniques and competent to evaluate the treatment effect of specific mechanics as related to each technique.
+- Attainment targets (Learning outcome) After complete this course the participant will competent to -design and construct removable and functional appliances -apply fixed appliances for correction of various malocclusions -evaluate the treatment effect of specific mechanics and its side effect - 3.
+Course description and timetable Practical exercises for competent to: construct of removable and functional appliances; wire bending and treatment on typodont for different types of malocclusions with various fixed appliance techniques and competent to evaluate the treatment effect of specific mechanics as related to each technique.